 Things to remember

 - Chlorine might become inactive as soon as it binds to chemicals like ammonia and nitrogen.
-Shock treatment should be given to eliminate combined chlorine.
+Shock treatment should be given to eliminating combined chlorine.

 - If pH level goes high, lower it by using muriatic acid.
 Retest the water and re-adjust the pH as needed.